marcojr/showcase/README.md

-This is just a dummy project for people with intentions to hire my services.
+This is just a dummy project for people with intentions to hire my services evaluate my code.

 It's basically a demonstration of my source code on the following contexts

 - Node: Code using NodeJS with MongoDB and Amazon AWS API
 - Ionic: Code using Ionic 3 and Angular 5 containing: Consume of the APIs using RsJx, my interface Skills, my attention on details, and my programing logic

+There is also a WIP Xamarin Forms version of this, but it's in the beginning, so forget it for now and just consider the Node and Ionic.

 For now, only the following user stories are done: